ahmedcodein/salesware/README.md

 ![Prospect Delete Message Error](docs/features/propsect/prospect_delete_modal_error.png)

+...

-The same pattern is used to create prospect.
+The same design pattern is used when creating prospect.
 The create prospect modal and the associated modals designed to provide responses to the result of the create action are provided below.

 ![Prospect Create Modal](docs/features/propsect/prospect_create_modal.png)

+...

 **Success Message**

 ![Prospect Create Message Success](docs/features/propsect/prospect_create_modal_success.png)

+...

 **Error Message**

 ![Prospect Create Message Error](docs/features/propsect/prospect_create_modal_error.png)

+---

 #### 3.3.4 Product Management

 The product management provides the user the ability to read/create/edit/delete product.
 The product list page is the main page.
-It lists all the saved product.
+It lists all saved products.
 A screenshot of the product list page with pagination examples are provided below.

 ![Product List](docs/features/product/product_list.png)

+...

 ![Product Pagination One](docs/features/product/product_pagination_one.png)

+...

 ![Product Pagination Two](docs/features/product/product_pagination_two.png)

+...

-The product detail modal shows the product detail and provides the capability to edit or delete the product.
+The product detail modal shows the product detail.
+It provides the capability to edit or delete the product.
 A screenshot of the modal is below:

 ![Product Detail Modal](docs/features/product/product_modal_detail.png)

+...

 If a user edit a product, two cases are considered.
 The first case is when the entered information is correct.
 The second if the information entered incorrectly.
 In both cases, a modal message appears informing the user of the action result.
 An example of each case is shown below respectively.